darrenjrobinson/powershell_module_identitynow/README.md

 Start-IdentityNowCertCampaign               Start an IdentityNow Certification Campaign that is currently 'Staged'.
 Start-IdentityNowProfileUserRefresh         Triggers a user refresh for an IdentityNow Identity Profile(s).
 Test-IdentityNowCredentials                 Tests IdentityNow Live credentials.
+Test-IdentityNowTransforms                  Tests transforms on IdentityNow to detect common problems.
 Test-IdentityNowSourceConnection            Tests connection on an IdentityNow Source.
 Update-IdentityNowAccessProfile             Update an IdentityNow Access Profile(s).
 Update-IdentityNowApplication               Update an IdentityNow Application.